Deep Time Series Models: A Comprehensive Survey and Benchmark: Model Architectures

 \subsection{Convolutional Neural Networks}

-Since the semantic information of time series is \whx{mainly} hidden in the temporal variation, Convolutional neural networks (CNN) \cite{he2016deep, gu2018recent} have become a competitive backbone for their ability to capture local features \whx{and pattern recognition}.
-By leveraging convolutions and hierarchical feature extraction, CNNs have shown remarkable success in various computer vision tasks, such as image classification~\cite{tan2019efficientnet}, segmentation \cite{kendall2015bayesian} and object detection \cite{redmon2016you}.
+Since the semantic information of time series is mainly hidden in the temporal variation, Convolutional neural networks (CNN) \cite{he2016deep, gu2018recent} have become a competitive backbone.
+Their strength lies in their ability to capture local features and recognize intricate patterns, which has been demonstrated with remarkable success in various computer vision tasks, including image classification \cite{tan2019efficientnet}, segmentation \cite{minaee2021image}, and object detection \cite{redmon2016you}.

-\whx{Considering} the temporal continuity of time series data, previous works \cite{le2016data, cui2016multi,ismail2020inceptiontime} apply one-dimensional CNN (1D CNN) to capture the local patterns of time series data.
-Recent SCINet\cite{liu2022scinet} applies normal convolutions with a hierarchical downsample-convolve-interact architecture to capture dynamic temporal dependencies at different temporal resolutions of time series data.
+Considering the temporal continuity of time series data, previous works \cite{le2016data, ismail2020inceptiontime} apply a one-dimensional CNN (1D CNN) to discern the local patterns of time series data.
+Recent SCINet\cite{liu2022scinet} employs canonical convolutions with a hierarchical downsample-convolve-interact architecture to capture dynamic temporal dependencies across varying temporal resolutions.
 Inspired by the idea of masked convolution \cite{van2016pixel}, Wavenet\cite{oord2016wavenet} introduces causal convolution and dilated causal convolution to model long-range temporal causality.
-Similar to Wavenet, Temporal Convolutional Networks (TCN) \cite{bai2018empirical} uses a stack of dilated convolutional kernels with progressively enlarged dilation factors to achieve a large receptive field.
-However, the limited receptive field of TCN makes it difficult for them to capture global relationships in time series data.
+Similarly, Temporal Convolutional Networks (TCN) \cite{bai2018empirical} uses a stack of dilated convolutional kernels with progressively enlarged dilation factors to achieve a large receptive field.
+However, the limited receptive field of TCN often hinders its capacity to capture global relationships in time series data.
 Based on TCN, MICN\cite{wang2022micn} is a local-global convolution network that combines different convolution kernels to model temporal correlation from a local and global perspective.
-ModernTCN \cite{luo2024moderntcn} \whx{boosts} the traditional TCN to capture cross-time and cross-variable dependency by DWConv and ConvFFN separately.
-Considering that DWConv is proposed to learn temporal information, it is operated variate-independently to learn the temporal dependency of each univariate time series.
+ModernTCN \cite{luo2024moderntcn} enhances the traditional TCN by separately employing Depthwise Separable Convolutions (DWConv) and Convolutional Feed-Forward Networks (ConvFFN) to capture cross-time and cross-variable dependencies, respectively.